 Green Can and Yard Trimmings are collected every week.
 Organics, which includes food scraps and yard trimmings, are banned from being disposed of as garbage and should be placed in your Green Can, yard trimmings container or backyard compost.

-Set your items out the following day, let us know right away and our crews will do their best to return.
+Set your items out the following day and our crews will do their best to return.
 Missed you a second time?
 Please securely store your material until your next scheduled collection day.
 Ensure it is securely stored overnight to avoid attracting wildlife.

 - six yard trimmings cans, bins or bundles, including Green Can(s), per pickup

 - maximum weight per can, bag or bundle is 20 kilograms

 - maximum bundle size is one metre long and 30 centimetres in diameter, maximum branch thickness is 7.5 centimetres

 - Green Can: Place food scraps and food-soiled paper in a 46-litre container (e.g. Orbis NPL 280A) clearly labelled as a Green Can.